aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 * 0 is the index of Alice’s account.
 * The hex string is the address of Alice’s account.

 The index is just a way to refer to Alice’s account.
 Users can use the account index, a local CLI index, in other CLI commands to refer to the accounts they have created.
 The index is meaningless to the blockchain.
-Alice’s account will be created on the blockchain only when fake Diem Coins are added to Alice’s account or transferred to Alice’s account via a transfer from another user.
+Alice’s account will be created on the blockchain only when fake Aptos Coins are added to Alice’s account or transferred to Alice’s account via a transfer from another user.
 Note that you may also use the hex address in CLI commands.
 The account index is just a convenience wrapper around the account address.

 #### Step 3: Create Bob’s account

 To create Bob’s account, repeat the account creation command:

-`diem% account create`
+`aptos% account create`

 Sample output on success: